Anthony Fauci: Americans ‘Don't Believe Science and They Don't Believe Authority'

-Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases, asserted Thursday that the United States suffers from what he described as an “anti-science bias” problem.
+Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases, served up harsh criticism of Americans on Thursday, asserting that the country suffers from what he described as an “anti-science bias” problem.

 “One of the problems we face in the United States is that unfortunately, there is a combination of an anti-science bias that people are — for reasons that sometimes are, you know, inconceivable and not understandable — they just don’t believe science and they don’t believe authority,” Fauci told the Learning Curve podcast, which is produced by the Department of Health and Human Services (HHS).